otang47/Landscape-Painting-Classification/README.md

 <b>3.
 Data exploration and data cleaning: </b>
-<div>The dataset contains information about Musuems and Educational instutions around the world to gather around 800 images of paintings, 400 for both the Song and Ming dynasty.</div>
+<div>The dataset contains information about Museums and Educational institutions around the world to gather around 800 images of paintings, 400 for both the Song and Ming dynasties.</div>

   ![ming_vs_song](https://user-images.githubusercontent.com/78753719/155208873-76d55264-528a-4899-b0dd-684b0d2a0799.png)